 Getting to some the Center Parcs in Europe takes a bit longer but it's not actually all that tricky, particularly if you live towards the South of England.

-If you’re in the South East of England, I would get the Eurotunnel from Folkestone which takes 35 minutes.
-When we checked, a return for a car and passengers on Eurotunnel cost from £200ish in August or from about £150 in October.
+If you’re in the South East of England, I would get the Eurotunnel/Le Shuttle from Folkestone, which takes 35 minutes.
+When we checked, a return for a car and passengers on Eurotunnel cost from about £250 in August 2025 or from about £200 in October.

-Obviously there are many other routes into Europe by ferry which leave from Portsmouth, Plymouth and other UK ports.
+Obviously, there are many other routes into Europe by ferry that leave from Portsmouth, Plymouth and other UK ports.
 There are also other Center Parcs which are a bit nearer, but I personally would go for the ones with the better reviews.

-If you’re in the South East of England, I would get the Eurotunnel from Folkestone which takes 35 minutes.
-When we checked, a return for a car and passengers on Eurotunnel cost from £200ish in August or from about £150 in October.
+If you’re in the South East of England, I would get the Eurotunnel/Le Shuttle from Folkestone, which takes 35 minutes.
+When we checked, a return for a car and passengers on Eurotunnel cost from about £250 in August 2025 or from about £200 in October.

 - Center Parcs Erperheide, Belgium - 3 hours